The Warehouse District contains the original Champion Forge warehouse featuring:

 At the age of 17, Henry B. Keiper founded the Champion Blower & Forge Company in our main building along Harrisburg Avenue.
 He registered a patent for a fire-stoking blower that revolutionized the blacksmithing industry.
 At the height of activity prior to the mass production of the automobile, the company distributed blowers around the country and world and provided reliable jobs to hundreds of Lancastrians.

-Keiper’s headquarters were located in the main corner of the building, where Farmacy Health is opening it's new health and wellness location.
+Keiper’s headquarters were located in the main corner of the building, where Wyndridge Farm serves up craft beer and cider (and Lancaster’s best Sunday brunch).
 Adjacent to the building was the main Lancaster City rail line that headed into the Downtown station, which is why the building structure is at an angle to Harrisburg Ave.
 Known as Champion Forge, this main building is surrounded by a variety of other buildings and spaces—comprising the Warehouse District.

 In 2003, the current owners acquired the Champion Blower & Forge Company building and adjacent property, and began to revitalize them into what they are today—an ever-growing district with places to eat, shop, collaborate, and have fun.